Gaotrees/caffe-doc/Excluding-Layers:-Train-and-Test-Phase.md

 ## Example: MNist

 The first two layers of the MNist example is presented.
-Note that the input data and batch size differs depending on the current phase.
+Note that the input data and batch size differ depending on the current phase.

     name: "LeNet"
     layer {